What to expect from the world's sixth mass extinction | DW | 11.01.2022

 As forests recede, rainfall patterns are likely to shift as evapotranspiration — the process in which moisture is returned to the atmosphere through evaporation and plant transpiration — is affected, further drying out the landscape, as has been seen in the Amazon.

-The UN Food and Agriculture Organization estimates that about 10 million hectares of forest were cut down annually from 2015.
+The UN Food and Agriculture Organization estimates that about 10 million hectares (24 million acres) of forest were cut down annually from 2015.

 Meanwhile, crop failures and other ecological threats will likely trigger mass migrations as people escape famine and conflict over dwindling resources.

-"What we have done as humans is simplify the whole planet, especially the production ecosystems, to such an extent that they have become vulnerable," Swedish, trans-disciplinary environmental scientist Carl Folke, told DW.
+"What we have done as humans is simplify the whole planet, especially the production ecosystems, to such an extent that they have become vulnerable," Carl Folke, a transdisciplinary environmental scientist and the founder of the Stockholm Resilience Centre for research into sustainability science, told DW.

 "Resilience is often called the science of surprise.
 If you are living with very stable conditions and everything is predictable, you don't need that buffer of biodiversity.
-But if you're living in more turbulent times with more unpredictable situations, that type of portfolio of options becomes extremely important," said Folke, founder of the Stockholm Resilience Centre for research into sustainability science.
+But if you're living in more turbulent times with more unpredictable situations, that type of portfolio of options becomes extremely important," Folke said.

 Teams of researchers around the world are studying species from which another pandemic could possibly emerge